allisonmachado/heatmaps/README.md

 > logUserHabit(user, habit, date, value);

 Parameters:
-- user: The logged user for which the logs should be retrieved
+- user: The logged user for which the logs should be registered
-- habit: The habit for which the logs should be retrieved
+- habit: The habit for which the logs should be registered
 - date: The date in which the user is practicing the habit
 - value: The value to be tracked
     - The value data type can vary depending on the habit